 - 1. Time limit: All participants/teams will be scheduled for a 30-minute period. - 2.
-Participants must complete Fair Entry by June 15 and turn in a completed Working Exhibit Report form prior to the event. - 3.
+Participants must complete Fair Entry and turn in a completed Working Exhibit Report form by June 15. - 3.
 4-H members may participate in one Working Exhibit per year at the Iowa State Fair. - 4.
 A judge's critique/conference with each participant will be included.

-Junior Working Exhibit - must have completed 4th - 6th grades in 2023.
+Junior Working Exhibit - must have completed 4th - 6th grades in 2024.

-Intermediate/Senior Working Exhibit - must have completed $7^{th} - 12^{th}$ grades in 2023.
+Intermediate/Senior Working Exhibit - must have completed 7th - 12th grades in 2024.